anztester/wdio-assignment/README.md

 How to Use:

     1. Download the code from git repository
-    2. Open command prompt (same directory where package.json exists) and Run npm install this may take a while depending on intenet connection as it requires to download chrome drivers.
+    2. Open command prompt (same directory where package.json exists) and run command "npm install" this may take a while depending on intenet connection as it requires to download chrome drivers.
     3. Run command "npm run test"
         wait till execution completes, once execution completes allure report automatically opens up